ChrisZampogna/cmpsc441_final_project/README.md

 ## Optional: local dictionary setup

-The local dictionary provider queries a SQLite database built from a full Wiktionary data dump (~7 GB download, several GB on disk after processing).
+The local dictionary provider queries a SQLite database built from a full Wiktionary data dump (~2 GB download, ~20GB on disk after processing).
 Only do this if you have the space and want fully offline operation.

 ```bash
 uv run python setup.py